Financial Support for Undocumented Students

 • Work Study for students who have DACA and authorization to work

 Submit an application for admission and become an admitted student before we can determine what financial aid you are eligible for.
-Find out more about how Financial Aid works at Evergreen.
+Learn more about how Financial Aid works at Evergreen on the Financial Aid pages.

 Scholarships

-Use your Evergreen email to access the application portal at evergreen.awardspring.com.
-If you do not have an Evergreen email yet, contact Undergraduate Scholarship staff at UndergraduateScholar@evergreen.edu or (360) 688-8245.
+Use your Evergreen email to access the application portal on Evergreen's Awardspring page.
+If you do not have an Evergreen email yet, contact Undergraduate Scholarship staff.

 Visit the scholarships webpage to learn about the application process.